luisfelipefurlan/dojot-module-nodejs/README.md

 Common library to be used in dojot modules.

+**Attention**: From version 0.2.x onwards, we'd have planned to use Keycloak instead of auth service, but we changed our plans.
+Therefore, we reverted the changes in version 0.3.0.

 ## Overview

 This library is intended to handle all the necessary operations that a service